 The Department of Journalism and Creative Media offers the Master of Arts degree with a major in Journalism & Media Studies.
 Students work closely with a faculty dedicated to the principles and practices of sound journalism, mass communication and scholarly inquiry.
-The program offers three options for study:
+The program offers three options for study (see specific details under the "Requirements" tab):

-- Individuals who seek in-depth knowledge and mastery of one or more of the subfields and methodologies of journalism or media studies — for example, mass communication history, mass communication law, critical and cultural communication, mass communication theory and methods.
-These individuals typically follow Plan I (see below) and go on to pursue doctorates.
+- Plan I Thesis option (on-campus) - Individuals who seek in-depth knowledge and mastery of one or more of the subfields and methodologies of journalism or media studies — for example, mass communication history, mass communication law, critical and cultural communication, mass communication theory and methods.
+These individuals typically follow Plan I (thesis option) and may go on to pursue doctorates.
 Those with significant experience in the journalism field may teach without the PhD degree.

-- Individuals who seek to work professionally in writing, editing, visual journalism, electronic news and/or digital journalism, and who wish to develop conceptual knowledge of the field, as well as critical-thinking and problem-solving skills.
-These students typically follow Plan II (see below).
+- Plan II non-Thesis option (on-campus) - Individuals who seek to work professionally in writing, editing, visual journalism, electronic news and/or digital journalism, and who wish to develop conceptual knowledge of the field, as well as critical-thinking and problem-solving skills, typically follow Plan II.
+In addition to the standard professionally focused curriculum, individuals may also choose from Community Journalism or Sports Media concentrations.

-- Individuals who wish to earn graduate credit through distance education can enroll in our online journalism and media studies program.
-This program is ideal for people eager to expand their knowledge base, individuals looking to start a career in news, and those interested in teaching in the field of journalism and media.
+- Plan II Distance Learning option - Individuals who wish to earn graduate credit through distance education can enroll online.
+This option is ideal for people eager to expand their knowledge base, individuals looking to start a career in news, and those interested in teaching in the field of journalism and media.

 The program serves both recent BA recipients, whether in journalism/mass communication or other fields, and professionals seeking to deepen their knowledge.